Welcome to Lapeer County Community Mental Health

 Lapeer County Community Mental Health provides services and supports to adults with mental illnesses, children with serious emotional disturbances, individuals with developmental disabilities and persons with co-occurring substance use disorders.

-In order to best fulfill the needs of persons served, staff are trained in the evidence-based practices/promising practices of: Dialectical Behavioral Treatment (DBT), Family Psycho-education (FPE), Integrated Dual Disorder Treatment (IDDT), Supported Employment (SE), Assertive Community Treatment Program, (ACTP), Psychosocial Rehabilitation, (PSR), Individuals are offered individualized treatment opportunities focused on their specific recovery needs.
+In order to best fulfill the needs of persons served, staff are trained in one or more of the following evidence-based practices/promising practices of: Integrated Dual Disorder Treatment (IDDT), Supported Employment (SE), Illness Management & Recovery (IMR), Motivational Interviewing, Trauma Recovery and Empowerment Model (TREM), Applied Behavior Analysis (ABA), Assertive Community Treatment Program, (ACTP), Psychosocial Rehabilitation, (PSR).
+Individuals are offered individualized treatment opportunities focused on their specific recovery needs.

 1570 Suncrest Drive